 He looks deeply into her eyes and is met with the fixed stare of a vulnerable animal.
 Beneath his firm grip a rigid shudder runs up through her body, ending with an unfocused quiver in her eyes.

 Just then one of the approaching officers shouts something in Thai.
-A strong tugging feeling, like being pulled along with an oceanic wave, draws Brock away from his contact with Rebekah and causes him to look to his left.
+A strong tugging feeling, like being pulled along with an oceanic wave, draws Brock away from his contact with Rebekah.
+For a moment he feels like he might be loosing consciousness but he quickly recovers and looks to his left.
 There he sees the two cops approaching.
-A moment later the farther officer disappears behind the sightline of the nearer.
+A moment later the farther officer disappears behind the approaching shape of his partner.

 At this point Rebekah peels herself off and begins to hurl guttural insults at the oncoming cop – angry accusations about his virility and his ability to pleasure a woman.

 Brock looks on in motionless silence, grateful hands crossed over the zipper of his pants.
-He leans left and right, squinting and trying to spot the other cop but without success.
+He leans left and right, squinting and trying to spot the other cop.
+The man seems to have vanished.

 The other officer’s demeanor quickly changes from one of concern to one of irritation and he begins to shout something while motioning for the two agents to clear the area.
-Rebekah gives the officer a middle finger and without looking back she grabs Brock by the arm, pulling him to the corner from which they started.
+Rebekah gives the officer a middle finger and without looking back she grabs Brock by the arm, pulling him behind the corner where they’d started.

-“We just successfully broke into a locked storage container with nothing but a phone and shitty scissors,” she says smiling brightly and running her fingers through her glossy hair.
+“Dude, we just broke into a locked storage container with nothing but a phone and shitty scissors,” she says smiling brightly and running her fingers through her glossy hair.
 With wide eyes she finishes, “How fucking unreal is that?”

 Brock smiles and nods uncomfortably in acknowledgment.